-The Examiner competition to find the cutest kid is back
+Examiner Baby of the Year: It’s not too late to enter

+Our Baby of the Year photographers have been in The Piazza Centre in Huddersfield snapping your little tots the last couple of weeks, but we understand how busy mum's and dad's can be, so don’t worry if you missed out.
+You can still enter your little cutie using the form below, but be quick entries are only open until midnight Sunday 23 October.

-The Examiner will soon be on the hunt for this year’s top of the tots.
-Children from 0-5 years are eligible to enter to be in with a chance of winning this year’s title.
+The Huddersfield Examiner are on the hunt for this year’s Baby of the Year.
+Children from 0-5 years are eligible to enter and be in with a chance of winning this year’s title.
+So, if you think you have the cutest kid in town complete the form below, and upload a recent photograph of your child.
+Please note that only one entry per child will be accepted.

-Babies, toddlers and children all have the chance to take part over four categories:
+Babies, toddlers and children all have the chance to take part over four categories, which are:

 - 0-9 months